AwolfTwoFive/AwolfTwoFive.github.io/Education.md

 title: Education
 permalink: Education
 ---
-Greetings, I'm Oak Garelik, embarking on a transformative educational journey as a computer engineering student at the Polytechnic Faculty of the National University of Asunción.
+Greetings, I’m Oak Garelik, embarking on a transformative educational journey as a computer engineering student.
+I look forward to exploring the fascinating world of computer engineering and embracing the opportunities it brings.

 <img src="assets/img/yo en clase.jpeg">